zend-patterns/ZendServer-CustomAuth/README.md

 ## Integration

 1. Create directory called `ZendServerCustomAuthModule` under `<ZS installation path>/gui/3rdparty` directory, and place the contents of this repository inside.
-(`ZendServerCustomAuthModule` is the namespace of the module, therefore the directory should be called the same)
+(`ZendServerCustomAuthModule` is the namespace of the module, therefore this must be the name of the directory)
-2. Add the "ZendServerCustomAuthModule" module to the end the list of modules in `<ZS installation path>/gui/3rdparty/modules.config.php`
+2. Add the "ZendServerCustomAuthModule" module to the end of the modules list in `<ZS installation path>/gui/3rdparty/modules.config.php`
-3. Open the file `<ZS installation path>/gui/config/zs_ui.ini` for editing, and change two directives under `[authentication]` section
+3. Open the file `<ZS installation path>/gui/config/zs_ui.ini` for editing, and modify two directives' values under `[authentication]` section

 ```
     [authentication]